akhilesh1kr/NewsBloggingDjango/READme.txt

 - Share posts via Email (Django sends an email to recepients including your post's URL and comment.) -- similar to Quora
 - Comments on Posts
 - Tagging facility for filtering posts
+- Showing Similar posts on a Post-detail display
+- Custom template tags
+- Markdown filter for posts styling